 What Are the Causes of Ductile Failure?

-Given the right combination of circumstances, any material will fail.
+Under the right conditions, any material can fail, and ductile failure occurs when those conditions allow significant plastic deformation before fracture.
 Some of the factors that contribute to ductile failure are listed below:

 1. Stress Level